CharlieHesuda/XAML-/Getting-Started.md

 ### Configuring your Window(s)

 We're almost there!
-Now, all we need to do is configure our window to have Material Designs's look.
+Now, all we need to do is configure our window to have Material Designs' look.
 There are no secrets here, you just need to add a few parameters to your Window's opening tag.
 The basic ones are:

 ```xml
 <Window [...]